dib-lab/2020-ibd/docs/main.md

 Our analysis pipeline is lightweight and relies on well-documented and maintained software, making it extensible to other large cohorts of metagenomic sequencing data.

 ## Results

-### Many cohorts of IBD stool metagenome samples

-Sample collection, DNA extraction, library preparation, and sequencing all introduce technical artifacts and biases into metagenomics sequencing data that are difficult to separate from biological signal.
-Metaanlysis improves detection of biological signal by obscuring signals of technical artifacts that vary between studies.
-As such, we used six IBD cohorts with stool metagenomes in this analysis {@tbl:cohorts}.
-We selected cohorts with Illumina shotgun stool metagenomes for which CD, UC, and nonIBD status was recorded for all samples.
-Any sample with fewer than one million reads was eliminated.
-All studies with time-series data were used as validation sets.
-In total, we analyzed 605 samples.

 | Cohort      | Cohort names             | Country          | Total | CD  | UC  | nonIBD | Reference    |
 |-------------|--------------------------|------------------|-------|-----|-----|--------|--------------|